Oats Champorado (Filipino Chocolate Porridge)

 A warm bowl of Oats Champorado, a Filipino chocolate porridge made with oatmeal, drizzled with milk.

-I never really thought of myself as someone with a sweet tooth.
-Even when there were cakes or other desserts around, I’d usually just have a tiny bite and go straight for the savory stuff.
-Maybe I just liked to think I preferred salty flavors more.
-But ever since I started leaning into healthier eating, I realized I had been skipping over desserts altogether.
-In a way, that was a win, less sugar, right?
-Still, I couldn’t help but notice something funny: the more we try to avoid things that aren’t “good” for us, the more we seem to crave them.
+But ever since I started leaning into healthy eating, I realized I had been skipping over desserts altogether.
+In a way, that was a win because it meant less sugar.
+Still, I couldn’t help but notice something funny.
+The more we try to avoid foods that aren’t “good” for us, the more we seem to crave them.
 It’s like the dessert cupboard calls louder when you least expect it.

 How Oats Champorado Changed My Dessert Game

-What is Oats Champorado?
+What is Champorado?

 A Brief History of Champorado